-21. Can I apply for multiple projects?
-For example, can I submit two applications for two different projects in two different states?
+26. Can I apply for multiple projects?
+For example, can I submit 2 applications for 2 different projects in 2 different states?
 If so, could I be successful in both?

-You may only apply for one grant (Small or Large) to maximise the number of organisations and communities benefiting from the program.
+No, you may only apply for one grant (small or large) to maximise the number of organisations and communities benefiting from the program.

 If more than one application is submitted, the latest accepted application received will be assessed.
-The earlier application(s) will be deemed ineligible and will not be considered for funding.
+The earlier application/s will be deemed ineligible and will not be considered for funding.